 In the vibrant and dynamic world of fitness, the role of insurance cannot be overstated.
 For fitness instructors and trainers in Australia, ensuring you have the right coverage is vital not only for your peace of mind but also for the sustainability of your career. - read more

-AUSactive, Australia's leading body for the exercise and active health sector, has announced the launch of a new insurance product tailored specifically for fitness professionals.
-This initiative, developed in collaboration with global insurance broker Marsh, aims to provide enhanced protection while offering lower premiums compared to existing market options. - read more
+AUSactive has unveiled a new insurance solution designed specifically for fitness and active health professionals.
+This initiative aims to provide enhanced protection while offering lower premiums compared to existing market options. - read more

 In a significant policy shift, Australian health insurers will begin offering rebates for a range of natural therapies, including Yoga, Pilates, Tai Chi, Shiatsu, Naturopathy, Western herbal medicine, and the Alexander Technique, starting early 2026.
 This change follows legislative amendments allowing these therapies to be covered under private health insurance for the treatment of health conditions or as part of health management programs. - read more